renefritze/superbowl-squares/README.md

 - the board starts off as an empty 10x10 grid
 - the axes are labeled 0-9
 - each team is assigned to an axis (e.g. Patriots on left, Seahawks on top)
-- each participant is assigned up to 5 squares
+- each participant is assigned 100/count(participants) squares
-- pick a buy in for a square ($5/square is a good choice)
+- pick a buy in for a person
 - all of the squares should be filled before the game starts
 - at the end of each quarter, the score of the game determines a winner
 - the squares reflect the last digit of the score of the game